Custom Script¶

-The batch Queue Manager allows to customize a Workflow with a specific plugin dedicated to run a script and process your images with external tools as ImageMagick or ExifTool for example.
+The Batch Queue Manager allows you to customize a Workflow by adding the Custom Script tool to run a script to process your images with external tools such as ImageMagick or ExifTool.

 The tool provides these options:

-• Output Image Type: this value allows to setup the expected type of image format to use at the output of your script.
+Output Image Type: specifies the expected image format at the output of your script.
 The default is Same as input, but you can set JPEG, PNG, or TIFF.
-Take a care that JPEG is a lossy compression format, only support 8-bit color depth, and does not supports transparency.
+Please note that JPEG is a lossy compression format, only supports 8-bit color depth, and does not support transparency.

-• Shell Script: this text edit field allows to enter the source code of your shell script.
-Under Linux and macOS, Bash script is supported.
-Under Windows Batch script is supported.
+Shell Script: this text field is where you enter the source code for your shell script.
+Bash script is supported under Linux and macOS.
+Batch script is supported under Windows.

 The keywords that you can use in your script code are listed below.
-The tool will replace all occurrences of keywords in script at run time before shell execution.
-Take a care that keywords are case sensitive.
+The tool will replace all occurrences of keywords in the shell script at run time before the script execution.
+Note that the keywords are case sensitive.

-• $INPUT for workflow input filename (with special characters escaped).
+$INPUT is replaced by the workflow input filename (with special characters escaped).

-• $OUTPUT for workflow output filename (with special characters escaped).
+$OUTPUT is replaced by the workflow output filename (with special characters escaped).

 Important

 A new file is always expected on $OUTPUT.
-With a script programs that do not create a new file (e.g. changing metadata with ExifTool) you must first copy $INPUT to $OUTPUT with a command appropriate to the operating system and then make the changes to $OUTPUT.
+Script programs that do not create a new file (e.g. changing metadata with ExifTool), must first copy $INPUT to $OUTPUT with the appropriate command for the operating system, before making any changes to $OUTPUT.

-The environment variables that you can use in your script code are listed below:
+The environment variables that you can use in your shell script are:

-• TITLE: to handle digiKam Title item properties from database.
+TITLE: to use the digiKam Title item property from the database.

-• COMMENTS: to handle digiKam Caption item properties from database.
+COMMENTS: to use the digiKam Caption item property from the database.

-• COLORLABEL: to handle digiKam Color Label item properties from database.
+COLORLABEL: to use the digiKam Color Label item property from the database.

-• PICKLABEL: to handle digiKam Pick Label item properties from database.
+PICKLABEL: to use the digiKam Pick Label item property from the database.

-• RATING: to handle digiKam Rating item properties from database.
+RATING: to use the digiKam Rating item property from the database.

-• TAGSPATH: to handle digiKam Tags item properties from database.
+TAGSPATH: to use the digiKam Tags item property from the database.

 Note

-Under Linux and macOS, environment variables can be accessed in script with $ as prefix of variable names (for example $INPUT).
+Under Linux and macOS, environment variables can be accessed in the script with $ as a prefix for variable names (for example $INPUT).
 The interpreter used to run the script is /bin/bash.

-Under Windows, environment variables can be accessed in script with % as prefix and suffix of variable names (for example %INPUT%).
+Under Windows, environment variables can be accessed in the script with % as a prefix and suffix of variable names (for example %INPUT%).
 The interpreter used to run the script is cmd.exe.

-By convention, a Bash script under Linux and macOS, 0 is returned on success or an integer in the range 1-255 for something else.
-Use exit < error_code > to pass the return value on the workflow.
+By convention, a Bash script under Linux and macOS returns 0 on success or an integer in the range 1-255 for an error.
+Use exit < error_code > to pass the return value back to the workflow.

-Under Windows, a Batch script returns 0 on success and another value for something else, but the value is a signed integer, so a negative value is possible.
-Use EXIT /B < error_code > to pass the return value on the workflow.
+Under Windows, a Batch script returns 0 on success and another value for an error, but the value is a signed integer, so a negative value is possible.
+Use EXIT /B < error_code > to pass the return value to the workflow.

 The Batch Queue Manager handles the value returned by your script.
-If zero is returned, the workflow continue as expected, else the workflow is broken and Batch Queue Manager stop the process.
+If zero is returned, the workflow will continue as expected, otherwise the workflow is interrupted and the Batch Queue Manager stops processing.

-This First example that you can see below, ...do nothing special.
-It will print on the console the input/output file names and item properties passed from batch queue manager to the script and copy input file to output file (this stage is required else Batch Queue Manager returns an error as the target file does not exist).
-The script returns the value from the file copy command, this one is parsed by the Batch Queue Manager to check the workflow stream.
+This First example shown below does nothing special.
+It prints on the console the input/output file names and item properties passed from the Batch Queue Manager to the script, and copies the input file to the output file (this stage is required to prevent the Batch Queue Manager from returning an error because the target file does not exist).
+The script returns the value from the file copy command, which is parsed by the Batch Queue Manager to for each item in the workflow.

 echo "INPUT FILE: $INPUT"